Article I Name

 c) The specific standing subcommittees and their responsibilities.

-Energy Conservation and Facilities is responsible for evaluating energy usage on campus in both internal and external environments and making recommendations for ways in which energy conservation can be attained.
-ECF will also work with the VSU Administration in overseeing and implementing the VSU Campus Outdoor Lighting Policy
+2. Resource Conservation (RC) is responsible for evaluating energy and water usage on campus in both internal and external environments, making recommendations for ways in which conservation can be improved, and providing education programs to increase participation in resource conservation on campus.

 d) The Environmental Issues Committee will approve the chairperson of each of its subcommittees.
 The chairperson of each subcommittee will be a faculty member of the Environmental Issues Committee.